CiscoDevNet/data-center-development/nx-os/python_scripting_nx-os/README.md

 #### Different ways to schedule and run the on-device Python scripts:

-To schedule and run the nxos_resources.py script on Cisco NX-OS, you have several options depending on where you want to execute it from (Guest Shell, Bash, NX-CLI, or externally via API/cURL).
+To schedule and run the scripts on Cisco NX-OS, you have several options depending on where you want to execute them from (Guest Shell, Bash, NX-CLI, or externally via API/cURL).
 Below are the different methods:

 <br>